SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 > **Note:**
 >
 >- After Flashing ULP examples as M4 flash will be turned off,flash erase does not work.
+>- The SSI slave example side files should be executed in RAM if wish to test the non-DMA full duplex mode with SSI Slave example.
 >
 - To Erase the chip follow the below procedure
   - **Press ISP and RESET button at same time and then release, now perform Chip erase through commander.**